 The Ford Mustang Cobra’s history is closely intertwined with that of the Shelby Mustangs.
 Whether you’re looking at a Shelby Mustang or a Cobra Mustang, it’s been established that they’ll represent the pinnacle of Mustang performance.

 It was Carroll Shelby, not Ford Motor Company, who first used the name Cobra on a car.
-Shelby-American’s AC Cobras were the perfect mix of light European sports car and American V8 power.
+Shelby-American’s AC Cobras were the perfect mix of a lightweight European sports car and American V8 power.
 They could blaze around corners, offering tight handling at incredible speeds.

 When Shelby was tasked with creating the GT350, many of the parts had the Cobra logo on them, and since they were made in the same shop as the Cobras, many people used the words Shelby and Cobra interchangeably.